-This five-year project (2017-2022) on mountain cultures and travel histories in the Eastern Himalaya aims to explore religious expression in written and oral depictions of Himalayan travel.
-In this project, we are exploring how mountain spaces are constructed by inflections of power and transnational forces, how religious practices interact with the environment, and how stories embedded in local landscapes shape a traveler’s experience.
-We hope that our work may contribute to histories of Himalayan travel by local and international communities.
+This multi-year project (2017-2024) on Himalayan mountain cultures and travel histories explores religious and cultural expression in written and oral depictions of Himalayan travel.
+We are learning about how mountain spaces are constructed by inflections of power and transnational forces, how religious practices interact with the environment, and how stories embedded in local landscapes shape a traveler’s experience.
+We hope that our work may contribute to sensitive histories of Himalayan travel by local and international communities.

 We began this project with an international workshop on “Hidden Lands in Himalayan Myth and History: Transformations of Beyul (sbas yul) through Time” in Toronto in December 2017, featuring thirteen paper presentations.
 An edited volume of these papers was released in 2020 from Brill.
 The book addresses hidden lands across the Himalaya as seen in history, literature, folklore, and contemporary practice, and it presents sbas yul as complex, multi-faceted encounters with various themes and issues that are themselves threaded across centuries and that are taking on new dimensions of significance in today’s globalized world.

-Since then, Frances Garrett, Khenpo Kunga Sherab, and Dakpa Gyatso have been studying Tibetan language guidebooks to Sikkim as a hidden land.
-We are completing an English-language translation of the Preface to the Bras mo ljongs kyi gnas yig, which is an anthology published in 2008 that contains writings by treasure revealers on the hidden land of Sikkim.
+Frances Garrett, Khenpo Kunga Sherab, and Dakpa Gyatso have also been studying Tibetan language guidebooks to Sikkim as a hidden land.
+We have worked on an English-language translation of the Preface to the Bras mo ljongs kyi gnas yig, which is an anthology published in 2008 that contains writings by treasure revealers on the hidden land of Sikkim.
 This edited volume is the Mka’ spyod ‘bras mo ljongs kyi gnas yig phyogs bsdebs bzhugs (“Collected Guides of the Sacred Hidden Land of Sikkim”), published by Namgyal Institute of Tibetology and Amnye Machen Institute, and compiled and edited by Tashi Tsering.

 We are also working on an English translation of an important text found within that anthology, the Sbas yul ‘bras mo ljongs kyi gnas yig phan yon dang bcas pa ngo mtshar gter mdzod ces bya ba bzhugs so (“Guidebook to the Hidden Land of Sikkim and its Benefits, a Marvelous Treasure”), authored by Lha btsun ’gyur med ‘jigs bral bstan ‘dzin dpa’ bo.
 This key text will form the basis of a new multimedia Classical Tibetan language course, developed for students of Classical Tibetan inside and outside Sikkim, to be released online as a free, open-access course on the language-learning platform Nettle in collaboration with linguist Edward Garrett.

 Anna Balikci Denjongpa has a Ph.D. in Anthropology from the School of Oriental and African Studies.
 She is a Canadian citizen now working in Sikkim as NIT Research Coordinator and editor of the Bulletin of Tibetology.
-An anthropologist whose research interests centre on Sikkim’s indigenous cultures, history and the medium of ethnographic film, her doctoral research was funded by SSHRC (1994-1998) and later published as Lamas, Shamans and Ancestors: Village Religion in Sikkim (Brill 2008).
+An anthropologist whose research interests centre on Sikkim’s indigenous cultures, history and the medium of ethnographic film, she is the author of Lamas, Shamans and Ancestors: Village Religion in Sikkim (Brill 2008).
 Since 2003 she has directed the Sikkim Video Archive, a collaborative visual anthropology project producing a documented audio-visual record of indigenous Sikkimese cultures with a focus on ritual.
-With her local research team she has completed a series of eight ethnographic films on Sikkim’s indigenous Lepcha and Bhutia communities, which have been screened at several film festivals worldwide.
-She is currently working on a book on the history of Sikkim.
+Her local research team has completed a series of eight ethnographic films on Sikkim’s indigenous Lepcha and Bhutia communities, which have been screened at film festivals worldwide.

 Jenny Bentley is an associated researcher at the Department of Social Anthropology and Cultural Studies ISEK (Zürich University) with 15 years of fieldwork experience in the South Asian Himalayas.
 Currently, she is engaged as ethnographic research head in several projects at the multi-disciplinary design company Echostream in Sikkim.
 She has co-authored policy-orientated publications on anti-corruption youth initiatives in Nepal for the U4 Anti-Corruption Resource Centre (Bergen).
 Her research explores belonging and ethnicity, Indigenous knowledge, knowledge transfers and transformations, ritual practice and sacred landscape, youth engagement, and applied anthropology.
 Her PhD is titled Protectors of the Land and Water.
 Rituals, Vulnerability, and Indigenous Belonging among the Himalayan Lepcha.